caolan/magery/README.md

 ```

 You can now type "universe" into the textbox and see the message
 update to "Hello, universe!" as you type.
+[View page][hello-universe].

-__Well done, you now know all the arguments to `Magery.bind`!__ Next,
+__You now know all the arguments to `Magery.bind`__ Next, take a look
-take a look at the remaining template tags.
+at the other template tags.

 ## Template tags